Why Nobody Wants to Hear What We Believe About Death (p2)

 Here's what gets me.

 Death, resurrection, the afterlife, what happens when someone we love is gone, these used to be our conversations.
 The church owned them.
-For centuries, if you wanted to talk about what happens after death, you went to a religious community.
+For centuries, if you wanted to talk about what happens after death, you went to a religious or spiritual community.
 That was the only place where those questions lived.

 Really?
 That's all we've got?